Kernel Self-Attention in Deep Multiple Instance Learning: Experiments

-As there exists no standard benchmark for deep MIL, we first construct various types of bags based on the MNIST dataset.
+\paragraph{Experiment details.} As in \cite{ilse2018attention}, we first construct various types of bags based on the MNIST dataset.
 Each bag contains a random number of MNIST images (drawn from Gaussian distributions $\mathcal{N}(10, 2)$).
-We adopt three types of bag labels referring to three types of MIL assumptions: \begin{itemize} \item Standard assumptions: $\vec{y}=1$ if there is at least one occurrence of ``9'', \item Presence-based assumptions: $\vec{y}=1$ if there is at least one occurrence of ``9'' and at least one occurrence of ``7'', \item Threshold-based assumptions: $\vec{y}=1$ if there are at least two occurrences of ``9''. \end{itemize} We decided to use ``9'' and ``7'' because they are often confused with each other, what makes the task more challenging.
+We adopt three types of bag labels referring to three types of MIL assumptions: \begin{itemize} \item Standard assumptions: $\vec{y}=1$ if there is at least one occurrence of ``9'', \item Presence-based assumptions: $\vec{y}=1$ if there is at least one occurrence of ``9'' and at least one occurrence of ``7'', \item Threshold-based assumptions: $\vec{y}=1$ if there are at least two occurrences of ``9''. \end{itemize} We decided to use ``9'' and ``7'' because they are often confused with each other, making the task more challenging.

 We investigated how the performance of the model depends on the number of bags used in training (we consider 50, 100, 150, 200, 300, 400, and 500 training bags).
 For all experiments, we use LeNet5~\cite{lecun1998gradient} initialized according to~\cite{glorot2010understanding} with the bias set to 0.
 We use Adam optimizer~\cite{kingma2014adam} with parameters $\beta_1=0.9$ and $\beta_2=0.999$, learning rate $10^{-5}$, and batch size 1.
-And we compare the performance of our method (further called SA-AbMILP) and its kernel variations with Attention-based MIL Pooling~\cite{ilse2018attention}.